 In order to avoid these risks, it is crucial that you consider how you will ensure compliance with employment laws when expanding into another country.
 One possible solution is to use the services of a global ‘Professional Employment Organization’ or ‘PEO’, who employs the individual for you while they work for your business.

-New Horizons Global Partners provides global PEO, international payroll and human resources solutions, with a focus on the Asia-Pacific region, ensuring that staff are hired and dismissed in full compliance with the laws that operate in that region.
+Horizons provides global PEO, international payroll and human resources solutions, with a focus on the Asia-Pacific region, ensuring that staff are hired and dismissed in full compliance with the laws that operate in that region.